 The Company also owns a 77,000 square foot manufacturing facility in Manatee County, Florida.
-The Manatee County facility, constructed in 1997, has a productive capacity similar to the Sarasota facility.
+This facility, constructed in 1997, has a productive capacity similar to the Sarasota facility.

-In 2012, the Company began construction on a third U.S. manufacturing facility.
-This new facility is located adjacent to its Manatee County facility.
-The facility is expected to be completed towards the middle of 2013 and will provide an additional 60,000 square feet of production space and 16,000 square feet of office space.
+In 2013, the Company opened its third U.S. manufacturing facility.
+This new facility, in Manatee County, is located adjacent to its existing Manatee County facility.
+The facility provides an additional 58,000 square feet of production space and 17,000 square feet of office space, dedicated to the design and manufacturing of our integrated package business.